In the UK, one week it was Deaf Awareness Week. The next, it was Mental Health Awareness Week (which was when this

 If you think about going to the traditional therapy where a patient sits down with a therapist and that therapist will encourage the patient to talk through the problem and encourage positive thinking and kind of let it out.

 And that’s known as CBT or Cognitive Behavioural Therapy.
 And this is normally done one-on-one basis; you have the therapist and the patient.

-But this is almost impossible, if not impossible, for those who are severely or profoundly d/Deaf.
+But this is almost impossible, if not impossible, for those who are severely or profoundly deaf.
 That person will not be able to communicate with therapist and the therapist would not be able to communicate to the patient.

 You might be thinking, “well, what about having an interpreter?”